 MEZ is custom software (OpenGL in C++) written by Chris Pirazzi, who can be reached at firstname.lastname@example.org.
 It runs on Windows PCs.

 MEZ is my hobby and I have been working on it since 1991.

-I have brought MEZ to the burning man festival every year since 2002 (where, for the past few years, it has lived at Camp Nose Fish in 3 o'clock plaza), and also shown it in Pai, a small village in the mountains of Northern Thailand where I have lived for several years.
+I brought MEZ to the Burning Man festival more than 12 times starting in 2001 (since 2004 it has lived at Camp Nose Fish in 3 o'clock plaza, center camp, and Rod's road), shown it at the Exploratorium science museum in San Francisco in October 2015, shown it in Dali, Yunnan, China, and also shown it many times in Pai, a small village in the mountains of Northern Thailand where I have lived for several years.

 MEZ is not currently available in any form (product or otherwise), but as I have poured many years of work into it, I am considering ways of packaging it (e.g. as a standalone performance program, a screen saver, a module for Max/MSP or jitter, an After Effects filter, or other).
 If you are interested in MEZ, please send me information about how you would like to use it and features/video formats/file formats/... which you would need.

-In this case, I need 18' behind the screen for the truck, and at least 8' in front of the screen for the lights and the dancing people!
+In this configuration, I need 18' behind the screen for the truck, and at least 8' in front of the screen for the lights and the dancing people.
 The lights must be about 4' in front of the screen for the camera angle and spill to work out correctly.

 Elevation (one square is 1' x 1'):

 This is a picture of the setup from Burning Man 2002:

 Nowadays, my screen is an 8'x8' DA-Lite fastfold screen (shored up against the high winds with a 2x4 support) instead of that wooden monstrosity in the picture, and I sometimes raise the lights up 2' for better lighting of people's faces (wind allowing).